Endowment and Investment Management

 Directly-held Property Assets

-The College holds substantial property assets which it manages directly.
+The College holds substantial property assets which it manages directly (a list of all property, operational and investment, is on the website).
 These include residential, commercial, retail and agricultural properties.
 The policy for ensuring sustainable management of these assets, including particularly the rural estates, is under review.
 The College is actively involved with other similar property owners to determine how matters of environmental sustainability can be managed for the good of the estate in perpetuity.

 Statement in relation to investment in fossil fuels